opendp/opendp/docs/source/user/programming-framework/core-structures.rst

 These computations are modeled with two core structures in OpenDP:
 :py:class:`opendp.mod.Transformation` and :py:class:`opendp.mod.Measurement`.
 These structures are in all OpenDP programs, regardless of the underlying algorithm or definition of privacy.
-By modeling computations in this abstract way, we're able to combine them in flexible arrangements and reason about privacy properties at the resulting programs.
+By modeling computations in this abstract way, we're able to combine them in flexible arrangements and reason about the privacy properties of the resulting programs.
 A unifying perspective towards OpenDP is that OpenDP is a system for `relating`:

 #. an upper bound on distance between function inputs